 The hike from here is pretty much at your own pace.
-You can spend as much time as you like looking at these unique natural structures.
+You can spend as much time as you like looking at these unique natural formations.
 Some even reach heights of around 15 to 20 feet.
 Here are some of my favorite pictures.

-In the history of this lake, one of the reasons why Native Americans settled here was because of the flies.
+One of the reasons why Native Americans settled here was because of the flies.
 They were able to harvest the larva for food.
 This is also one of the reasons why so many birds come through here as there are a lot of flies that can be eaten.
 Check out this video that shows how many flies there were as we were walking.